This post may contain affiliate links. Please read my disclosure policy.

-Bacon Egg Cups make a delicious recipe perfect for serving for breakfast, brunch or snack!
+Bacon Egg Cups are a delicious recipe for serving for breakfast, brunch or snack!
 Great to make for a crowd or to make ahead and reheat for busy mornings!

-Oh goodness, friends.
-Do I have a treat for you!
+Bacon Eggs Cups are such a delicious breakfast and brunch option!
 These bacon egg cups come together so easily and are just as perfect to make for serving a group as they are to make for two people!
 But, I even like to make large batches of these to reheat for busy mornings.

-The flavor of the smokey flavor from the bacon mingled with the parmesan cheese and the creaminess of the egg are just a mighty delicious combination that we absolutely love!
-And that freshness from the green onion just takes them over the top!
+The smokey flavor from the bacon mingled with the parmesan cheese and the creaminess of the egg are a mighty delicious combination that we absolutely love!
+And that freshness from the green onion takes them over the top!

-My recipe below makes is for six bacon egg cups, but you can scale this recipe to the number that you need from one to infinity!
+My recipe below makes six bacon egg cups, but you can scale this recipe to make the number that you need!

 Here’s how I make them.

-Once they’ve baked, I remove them from the muffin pan using a silicon spoon and top them with salt, pepper, and the chopped green onions.
+Serve.
+Once they’ve baked, I remove them from the muffin pan using a silicon spoon and top them with salt, pepper, and chopped green onions.